The Nature of Theology

 By: Roger Haight

-"Roger Haight’s The Nature of Theology: Challenges, Frameworks, Basic Beliefs is a clear, lucid and very accessible introduction to thinking theologically in response to current issues.
-It will be widely used as an introductory text in theology courses because it demonstrates in content and organization how theological thinking can respond in holistic and transformative ways to the challenges of skepticism, relativism and ontic pessimism." -- Susan Abraham, Vice President for Academic Affairs and Dean of Faculty, Pacific School of Religion, Berkeley, CA
+"A clear, lucid, and very accessible introduction to thinking theologically in response to current issues.
+The Nature of Theology will be widely used as an introductory text in theology courses because it demonstrates in content and organization how theological thinking can respond in holistic and transformative ways to the challenges of skepticism, relativism, and ontic pessimism."--Susan Abraham, Vice President of Academic Affairs and Dean of Faculty, Pacific School of Religion

 "The Nature of Theology offers rich resources for doing and teaching theology in an era shaped by scientific understandings of reality, characterized by religious and cultural pluralism, and marred by the reality of unspeakable suffering.
 At the level of both method and constructive engagement, this book provides a valuable introduction to contemporary theological discussions of classical doctrines."-- Paul J. Schutz, Associate Professor, Religious Studies, Santa Clara University